Discussion and conclusion writing, business, social sciences, humanities

 Representativeness of sample—size and characteristics

-The findings generated from the sample may not accurately represent the experience or phenomenon in its fullness.
+The findings generated from a sample may not accurately represent the experience or phenomenon in its fullness.
 Here it is important to explain why and how the sample is not representative or generalizable; what might have been missed or only partially understood; how findings may have been skewed, and what this implies for future research.

 Lack of available and/or reliable data